Overview

 - Work with the Office for the Prevention of Domestic Violence to develop and implement a gender-based violence policy in your workplace.
 Please contact [email protected] for more information.

-- Sign up your employees for a domestic violence 101 or sexual violence 101 training so that they recognize the warning signs of abuse.
+- Sign up your employees for a gender-based violence awareness training so that they recognize the warning signs of abuse.
 You can also contact [email protected] about a customized gender-based violence and the workplace training.

 - Encourage flexibility with leave so survivors can get the help they need without worrying about employment status.